patrick-mcgreal-dev/cv/src/markdown/cv.md

 As one of two developers contracting for Omställningsfonden, I worked on a secure web app used by several thousand people each month.

 Development on this project was very rapid.
-Each week, developers would meet with product owners to discuss business requirements to be implemented the following week.
+Each week, developers met with product owners to discuss business requirements to be implemented the following week.

 Because of this short development cycle, we put a lot of effort into keeping the codebase lean and refactorable.